-"To provide sufficient site protection, a conservation easement or restrictive covenant should, where practicable, establish in an appropriate third party (e.g., governmental or non-profit resource management agency) the right to enforce site protections and provide the third party the resources necessary to monitor and enforce these site protections."
+7.4.2 A conservation easement or restrictive covenant should, where practicable, establish in an appropriate third party (e.g., governmental or non-profit resource management agency), the right to enforce site protections and provide the third party the resources necessary to monitor and enforce these site protections.
+This provision includes granting the Corps third-party enforcement rights.